Office of First-Year Programs

 Dwight Hall Room 116

-Note about the writing test: If you are required to take the writing test, information will be sent to student's Framingham State email accounts regarding registration and how and when to take the writing test.
+If you are required to take the writing test, registration information and instructions for taking the test will be sent to your Framingham State email account.
 For new students, information on how to access your student account is included in the packet sent to you by Undergraduate Admissions after you indicated your intent to attend Framingham State with a deposit.
 The packet included information regarding Residence Hall reservations, health forms and other important materials, including the TechPrep letter.

 Tips To Help You Do Your Best